By Yolanda Smith, BPharm

 - Weakness of muscle

 The muscular symptoms also play a large role in the pathophysiology of Kennedy’s disease and can affect patients greatly.
 These include:

 - Fasciculation or visible small muscle twitching

-- Cramps: Large muscle spasms.
+- Large muscle spasms or cramping

-- Erectile dysfunction
+- Erectile dysfunction and impotence

 - Low sperm count